Feature | Etlworks | Informatica PowerCenter |

 |

-Multi role team collaboration
+Multi role team

 Support for role-based access control (RBAC), workflows, and collaboration tools (e.g., shared projects, version control) to enable data engineers, analysts, and business users to work together. |